By Jeffry Willadsen, Global Campus Senior Writer

 “I meet students where they are along their career journey, so we don’t always start from step one,” said Miller.
 “It just really depends on what your unique needs are.”

-If you are still deciding which career patch or major is best for you, you are not alone.
+If you are still deciding which career path or major is best for you, you are not alone.
 Up to 50% of students begin college undecided on their major and 75% of students change their major at least once.
 For students in this phase, it is important to start with a self-assessment.

 Evaluating your interests, what you are good at, and what is important to you regarding a working lifestyle are all integral to a good self-assessment, said Miller.